yezhuoyang/QuantumLab/Labs/README.md

 In this lab, you will implement a scalable version of Shor’s Algorithm.
-Specifically, you will build circuits for factoring 15, 21, and 63.
+Specifically, you will build circuits for factoring 15, and 21.

 We provide the implementation for factoring 15.
-You are required to implement the versions for 21 and 63.
+You are required to implement the versions for 21.

-To run the autotests for Shor21 and Shor63, copy your implementations into test/testShor.py and execute:
+To run the autotests for Shor21, copy your implementations into test/testShor.py and execute:

 ```console
 cd test